 Preschool Special Education Services

-Currently serves about 250 preschoolers aged 3-5 with disabilities annually.
+Currently serves about 250 preschoolers aged 3-5 with access or functional needs annually.
 In addition to acting as a fiscal agent, the Preschool Special Education Program works with school districts and families to develop appropriate Individual Education Plans for preschoolers and to assure that services are delivered in the child's natural environment to the extent possible.

-Identifies children under 21 years of age with physically handicapping conditions and/or correctable physical defects and refers them for diagnosis and evaluation.
+Identifies children under 21 years of age with access or functional needs and refers them for diagnosis and evaluation.
 The program also authorizes and provides payment for specialized medical services for conditions previously diagnosed.